-Catering to both amateurs and the more serious photographer, an on board professional will deliver Canon-accredited photography workshops and one-on-one instruction from the deck, as well as during Zodiac excursions and landings.
+Catering to both amateurs and the more serious photographer, an onboard professional will deliver Canon-accredited photography workshops and one-on-one instruction from the deck, as well as during Zodiac excursions and landings.
+Included in cruise fare.

-One-way flight between Punta Arenas and Puerto Williams; luggage transfer to ship on day of voyage departure; transfer between airport and ship; tour of Puerto Williams; meals, snacks, tea and coffee during the voyage; cabin accommodation on the ship; daily cabin service; all meals onboard; shore excursions; lectures and guide services; boots (for loan onboard); polar expedition jacket (to keep); access to our on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites; voyage journal (one per booking).
+One-way flight between Punta Arenas and Puerto Williams; luggage transfer to ship on day of voyage departure; transfer between airport and ship; tour of Puerto Williams; meals, snacks, tea and coffee during the voyage; cabin accommmodations and meals aboard the ship; daily cabin service; shore excursions; lectures and guide services; boots (for loan onboard); polar expedition jacket (to keep); access to our on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites; voyage journal (one per booking).
 Subject to change without notice.

 Airfare except flight from Punta Arenas to Puerto Williams; accommodation, meals and transfers before or after the cruise not included in the itinerary; visa, passport, and vaccination charges; airport arrival and departure taxes; fuel surcharge may apply; optional sea kayaking and climbing activities; optional excursions not included in the itinerary; items of a personal nature including but not limited to: alcoholic beverages and soft drinks, laundry services, personal clothing, medical expenses, gratuities, and phone charges; internet charges; travel insurance or emergency evacuation charges.